 How to deal with it?

 How to deal with hangover anxiety?
 And how to get rid of hangover anxiety?
 When you experience hangxiety often because you are drinking regularly, it’s time to do something.
-You can start with speaking to your doctor about it, as they can recommend a variety of treatment methods, including therapy or medication.
-If you don’t feel comfortable speaking with your primary care provider about this, there are plenty of other options for you and resources for getting sober.
+You can start by speaking to your doctor about it, as they can recommend various treatment methods, including therapy or medication.
+If you don’t feel comfortable talking with your primary care provider about this, there are plenty of other options for you and resources for getting sober.

 How to get over hangxiety?
 For those who have been experiencing hangxiety often, the first thing to do is stop drinking, as alcohol is why you have hangxiety.
-Some people can quit drinking completely on their own or with the help of their family and friends, but one of the best ways to guarantee success is by reaching out to treatment professionals that have experience helping people get clean and sober.
-Depending on the severity of your addiction, inpatient care maybe your best option.
+Some people can quit drinking completely on their own or with the help of their family and friends.
+How to treat hangxiety?
+One of the best ways to guarantee success is by reaching out to treatment professionals that have experience helping people get clean and sober.
+Depending on the severity of your addiction, inpatient care may be your best option.
 Hangxiety treatment may include prescribed medication from a medical professional as well as getting enough food and water.

-Symptoms of hangxiety vary from individual to individuals, like with all other illnesses and disorders.
+Symptoms of hangxiety vary from individual to individual, like with all other illnesses and disorders.
 Some of the common signs and symptoms of hangxiety are as follows:

 - Muscle ache